 That accent.
 Very China-speak.
 I had no interest in answering her question and asked her a question instead.
 “Is commerce hard?”

 Her eyes widened.
 “Yes.
 From Yunan.”
 A look of surprise stretched across her face.
 So did a glint of happiness.
 She doesn’t mind the question at all.
 In a bustling city, she’s lonely.
 Which was how I felt when I moved back here.

 Sometimes we ask the question because we see a bit of ourselves in the person we’re chatting with; we see the same values and want to connect.
 Or maybe we really are that eager to learn about another race.
 We might travel to a foreign town or country; locals here might have barely heard of our culture and are eager to know more and be culturally aware of what offends us and what doesn’t.

 She was smiling, but I wasn’t.
-What if I had guessed wrong?
 I felt I had been rude.
 I had made an assumption in her face within a matter of minutes seeing her.
-As the tram hurtled further away from the city, my mind raced back to one time someone confronted me with the question…

 “Australia.
 Melbourne.
 I’m Australian.”
 I looked her right in the eyes.
 Maybe she misheard.